30-Second Overview

 Innovative Service Models

-- Sharing Economy: Space sharing, equipment sharing
+- Sharing Economy: Space sharing, equipment co-use

-- Subscription Services: Membership systems, customized services
+- Subscription Services: Membership models, customized services

-- Community Management: Online communities, fan economy
+- Community Building: Online communities, fan economy

-Cross-Industry Integration Development
+Cross-Disciplinary Integration Development

-Blurred Industry Boundaries
+Blurring Industry Boundaries

 Ecosystem Integration